 SolarCity, the U.S. market leader for residential solar power, unveiled its first loan product in October.
 Now, instead of the standard power purchase agreement (PPA), where the host buys only the services produced by the company’s PV system installed, customers pay for the energy the system produces and retain ownership of the solar panels.
 SolarCity claims their new plan, named “MyPower,” is “Americas most affordable solar loan.”
 While MyPower is currently only available to customers in 8 states, it is still a giant leap forward for the increasingly affordable solar industry.

-Vivint Solar, SolarCity’s biggest competitor, aims to continue its expansion with more than 20 new sales and operations offices opening up in 2015.
+Vivint Solar, SolarCity’s residential solar competitor, aims to continue its expansion with more than 20 new sales and operations offices opening up in 2015.
 In the 2nd quarter of this year, Vivint and SolarCity together took over 50% of the market for the first time.
 If Vivint wants to stay in the race, it’s going to have to compete with SolarCity’s unique ownership-via-loans plan (MyPower).

 Matthias Krause, in his summary on future solar trends, confirms what we’ve been reading and hearing rumors about for the past year: “the point of grid parity is approaching fast.”
 Grid parity occurs when an alternative energy source (the sun) can generate electricity at equal to or less than the price of purchasing power from the electricity grid.
 Krause, in his piece for GreenBiz, says, “Deutsche Bank analyst Vishal Shah predicts that by 2016 rooftop solar PV in the U.S. will be as cheap as, or cheaper than, electricity from the grid in all 50 states, setting the stage for a massive boom.”
 The solar revolution is here.